junxit/us-congress-bills-110/metadata.md

 - 2007-11-06 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-428.
 - 2007-11-06 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-428.
 - 2007-11-06 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-11-08 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 477.
+- 2008-04-14 — Cleared for White House.
+- 2008-04-14 — Message on Senate action sent to the House.
+- 2008-04-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2981)
+- 2008-04-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S2981)